A1vinSmith/Cloud-Hacking/HackTheBox/Unobtainium/README.md

 I’ve added the host filesystem `/` as a mount point inside the container.

 Pods (like Docker containers) run until their main command is done.
 I’ll just add a long sleep as the main command (`tail -f /dev/null` is another good one to hold priority).
+And if we don't give it a startup command, it would launch and immediately die.

+###### Excute In Pod `exec`
 ```bash
 kubectl apply -f root.yaml --token $(cat cadmin-token) --server https://unobtainium.htb:8443 --certificate-authority ca.crt